dir: Volker Schlöndorff

 Compare it to the reasons for going to war contemporarily, and you have to wonder whether political PR is really as sophisticated as people think these days.

 Of course war is coming, but none of this means anything to Oskar.
-He’s one of those protagonists who live through catastrophic times, but who are so self-focussed on their own dramas that the global dramas unfolding around them are just background noise.
+He’s one of those protagonists who live through catastrophic times, but who are so self-focused on their own dramas that the global dramas unfolding around them are just background noise.

 Oskar wants things.
 He needs a constant stream of new drums to replace the old ones, or he needs them to be repaired.
 He wants to refer to himself in the third person.
 He fails to conceal an almost murderous love for his mother that constantly gets reiterated in Oedipal event after Oedipal event.
-It can be no coincidence when Oskar is about to be treated by a doctor, and he emits his trademark scream, shattering containers of formaldehyde containing various dead things including a foetus.
+It can be no coincidence when Oskar is about to be treated by a doctor, and he emits his trademark scream, shattering containers of formaldehyde containing various dead things including a fetus.

 He also (indirectly) causes the deaths of so many people, including his fathers and father figures that Oedipus himself is rolling in his two thousand plus year old grave.
 And let’s not even get into the possibility that he becomes the father of his own step-brother.